Program Mission and Goals

 The Health Insurance Portability and Accountability Act (HIPAA) dictates how the interns deal with patients', clients', and residents’ confidentiality.
 HIPAA applies to Protected Health Information that is individually identifiable health information.
 Each facility may require the intern to attend an in-service on HIPAA.

-Some facilities, such as schools, will require you to observe the Family Educational Rights and Privacy Act (FERPA).
+Some facilities, such as schools, will require interns to observe the Family Educational Rights and Privacy Act (FERPA).

 Code of Ethics